VoidedClouds/van-htm/README.md

 ### Notes About [HTM](https://github.com/developit/htm)

 HTM caches template strings and the DOM node for each unique template string.
 **Each iterative call** to `html\`...\`` with the same template string returns the **same DOM node instance**.
-If you append this node multiple times, the browser will move it rather than duplicate it, so only one instance will exist in the DOM.
+If you append a node multiple times, the browser will move it rather than duplicate it, so only one instance will exist in the DOM.

 For example: